olferuk/Nautical/README.md

 ### 4. Controlling the execution with parameters
 [Up](#Table-of-contents)

-To help bot clients control the execution, Pebble offers parameters:
+To help bot clients control the execution, Nautical offers parameters:

 ```python
 def function_to_control(config):